Chapter 1: Plate Tectonics

 - One of these boundaries splits into two branches.
 What is the angle between these branches?

 As tectonic plates move, they ride over stationary “” of heat from the .
 Hotspots are still a poorly understood geologic phenomenon, but they allow extremely hot mantle material to rise close to the surface.
 Hotspots are marked by volcanoes, which come from melting of the mantle and crust directly above a hotspot.
 If they occur under oceanic crust, they produce basalts.
 On the other hand, if they are under continental crust, they form both basalts and rhyolites, often called bimodal volcanism.
 Under North America, there are two hotspots: The Yellowstone hotspot, which is currently under Yellowstone National Park in Wyoming and Montana, and the Anahim hotspot in central British Columbia, Canada.
-As the North American Plate moves over these hotspots, calderas form from volcanic activity; one of the largest volcanic eruptions ever occurred when the Huckleberry Ridge tuff erupted 2 million years ago above the Yellowstone hotspot.
+As the North American Plate moves over these hotspots, calderas form from volcanic activity; one of the largest volcanic eruptions ever occurred when the Gray’s Landing volcanics erupted 8.72 million years ago above the Yellowstone hotspot.
+One of the controversies is whether the hot spot is still capable of supereruptions or whether the volume of eruptive material is waning.

 Use Figure 1.12 to answer the following questions about North American hotspots.